PS-O5/GNN_accelerator/README.md

-## 📊 Project Status
+## 📊 Project Status (On haitus)

-This repository implements a custom Verilog-based Neural Processing Unit (NPU) based on RISC-V ISA.
+This repository implements a custom Verilog-based GNN accelerator based on RISC-V ISA.
 Development is ongoing and tracked at a module and feature level.
 Progress is tracked using GitHub Milestones.
 High-level status is summarized below.

 ### Overall Progress